Rimve06/EnviroGuard/README.md

 - Hostels
 - Warehouses
 - Indoor environmental monitoring
+- Restaurant and commercial kitchen environmental assessment
+- Consumer rights and safety inspections for evaluating indoor environmental conditions
+- Workplace safety monitoring
 - Educational IoT projects
+- Emergency evacuation support by indicating whether a monitored room is occupied
+- Disaster response support by providing occupancy information alongside environmental conditions
+- Environmental data collection for research and analysis

 ---

 # Limitations

-- Designed for single-person entry/exit detection.
+- Designed primarily for single-person entry/exit detection.
 - Ultrasonic counting accuracy decreases if multiple people pass simultaneously.
+- Occupancy count estimates whether a monitored room is occupied but cannot confirm someone is trapped or determine their exact location.
+- During emergencies, the system should be used only as a decision-support tool alongside professional rescue procedure.
+- The system evaluates environmental conditions but cannot directly determine food hygiene,       cleanliness, or sanitation standards.
 - MQ sensors require calibration and periodic recalibration.
 - Email notifications require a connected computer with internet access.
-- Monitoring is limited to a single room.
+- Monitoring is limited to the sensor coverage area.
 - Uses wired serial communication.
-- Fire detection relies primarily on smoke concentration.
+- Fire detection primarily relies on smoke concentration.

 ---